officialsanjay1407-ai/Power-BI---Data-Modeling-Project/README.md

 This project focuses on building a structured and scalable data model for a sales dataset using Microsoft Power BI.

-The primary objective was to transform raw sales data into a well-organized analytical model by performing data exploration, cleaning, transformation, data modeling, DAX calculations, and security implementation.
+The primary objective was to transform raw sales data into a well-organized analytical model by performing Data Exploration, Cleaning, Transformation, Data Modeling, DAX calculations, and Row-Level Security implementation.

-The project demonstrates practical application of Power BI's data preparation and modeling capabilities for business intelligence and sales analysis.

 ---